 - Click on ‘Edit username’ and you can update the same here.

 Kindly try this method and feel free to get back to me if you have any further queries.”

 The more computerised responses you send, the more your probability of ruining your relationship with the customer.
 When a customer comes to you for a resolution, he/she is not expecting a bot to respond.
 Templates and macros are helpful for basic, general queries if a customer is looking for information on some topic.

 Most of the time, when the requirement is specific, it is strongly recommended to NOT USE templated responses.
 Make it as personalized as you see fit.
 This helps in gaining the trust of the customer and to build rapport with them.

 Here is a small tip/hack I can help you with for such scenarios.
-You can always create issue specific templates and keep it handy.
+You can always create issue-specific templates and keep it handy.
 But make sure, that these templates will have certain blank spaces that have to be filled on a case to case basis.
-Here’s an example to refer:
+Here’s an example to refer to:

 Hello ABC, Thank you for getting in touch with us regarding your refund case.
 This case(*mention the case ID here*) is already closed from our end in favor of the buyer on *mention the date here* and we have initiated the refund back to the source account from which the payment was made.
 It usually takes 5-7 business days for the amount to be credited back in the source account.”

 In the above example, the bold texts are the ones you can edit before sending out the response.

 Empathy is one of the prerequisites for an agent.
 However, we tend to overuse this trait and dilute the essence of the job.
 It shouldn’t be used to just settle the distressed customers but should be a tool for understanding their needs and providing a resolution.